martin-merener/graph_ML_and_deep_learning_on_RDBs/README.md

-# study_graph_ML
+# Graph ML and Deep Learning on RDBs

+The aim of this repo is to explore Deep Learning methods on Graphs, to understand Deep Learning on Relational Databases, where RDBs are seen as graphs.

+## Materials
-Study of the book Graph Representation Learning by William Hamilton
+- Graph Representation Learning, William Hamilton.